haseena97/carbon_footprint_proj/README.md

 - RANSAC Regressor
 - XGBoost
 - Gradient-Boosting Regressor
+-
 ## Model Performance
 ![image](https://user-images.githubusercontent.com/71859510/198868514-15084160-80be-48c7-ae62-3546a0ac8067.png)
 The Huber Regressor model far outperformed the other approaches on the test and validation sets.
 Other models heavily overfit the data.
 ## Productionization
+In this step, I built a flask API endpoint that was hosted on [Heroku](https://carbon-footprint-prediction.herokuapp.com/) by following along with the TDS tutorial in the reference section above.
+The API endpoint takes in a request with a list of values input by client and returns an estimated carbon emission.